hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 ```

 **NOTE:** In this guide, the database secret engine is mounted at the `/database path` in
 Vault.
-However, it is possible to mount your secret backends at any location.
+However, it is possible to mount your secret engines at any location.

 #### API call using cURL